SF-Nexus/Extracted-Features/README.md

 ## Contents
 This repository contains two folders:
 - **notebooks:** Python notebooks for cleaning and analyzing extracted features.
 Subfolders (google-colab and jupyter-notebooks) contain Google Colaboratory and Jupyter Notebook versions of the code.
-- **data:** Data inputs and outputs, including csv file of disaggregated texts and visualizations from topic modeling
+- **data:** Data inputs and outputs, including csv file of disaggregated texts and visualizations from topic modeling.

 ## Requirements
 1. User must be able to run Python through Google Colab and/or a local environment.
 Download the latest version of Python here: https://www.python.org/downloads/